 20 Minute Easy Garlic Butter Shrimp (with video)

 One of the most unbelievably delicious shrimp recipes.
-Succulent shrimp baked in garlic and buttery sauce.
+Succulent shrimp sautéed in a garlic and butter sauce with fresh parsley.
 So Good!

-- 2 lbs jumbo raw shrimp deveined, shells removed
+- 2 lbs jumbo raw shrimp peeled and deveined

 - 1/2 cup unsalted butter